MarkRBishop/readmeGenerator/README.md

   Simply clone the repository to a local folder of your choosing with git.

   ## Usage
-  Open the terminal and type "node index.js" to run the application.
+  Open the terminal and type "node index.js" to run the application

   ## License
   This project is None licensed.